Flying with a Dog in Australia: The Ultimate Guide

 Note that while many people consider sedating their pets, this is not recommended, unless your vet has specifically recommended it and has supplied a vet certificate (check with the airline first).
 The reason for this is that pets are more likely to experience breathing difficulties or other issues when they have been sedated, and actually are at greater risk.

-If you are making a booking through a pet transport company, as it still required by Virgin Australia, you will likely drop off your pet at the transport company’s office.
+If you are making a booking through a pet transport company, you will likely drop off your pet at the transport company’s office.
 They can advise you on where to go, the timings required and what they require you to bring along.

 You drop off your pet yourself at the relevant cargo office, which can be a fair distant from the passenger terminal (1km or more away), with their location varying between airport and airline.